eslint/css/docs/rules/no-unknown-properties.md

 ## Rule Details

-This rule warns when it finds a CSS property that isn't part of the CSS specification and aren't custom properties (beginning with `--` and in `--my-color`).
+This rule warns when it finds a CSS property that isn't part of the CSS specification and aren't custom properties (beginning with `--` as in `--my-color`).
 The property data is provided via the [CSSTree](https://github.com/csstree/csstree) project.

 Examples of incorrect code: